notaryproject/specifications/key-revocation.md

 Similar to revocation lists, the list of trusted keys must be securely distributed and include mechanisms for the user to verify timeliness.

+Pros:
+* Allows key revocation at any time
+* Can be combined with key distribution
+* Does not require an additional query

+Cons:
+* Distribution of trusted key list needs to be secured and verified for timeliness to prevent replays
+* Additional maintenance overhead

 ## Key revocation in TUF

-TUF, and the [Notary TUF prototype](https://github.com/notaryproject/nv2/pull/38) use a combination of the first and third techniques to achieve both implicit and explicit key revocation.
-All keys have an expiration time, but may be replaced before that expiration time by replacing the key listed in the delegation for a given role.
+TUF, and the [Notary TUF prototype](https://github.com/notaryproject/nv2/pull/38), use a combination of the first and third techniques to achieve both implicit and explicit key revocation.
+All keys have an expiration time, but may be revoked before that expiration time by replacing the key listed in the delegation for a given role.
 TUF ensures timeliness of delegations through the use of the snapshot and timestamp roles.
 All delegations are protected by signatures of more trusted entities, tracing back to the root keys.

+TUF simplifies re-signing after keys expire by combining multiple artifacts into each targets metadata file.
+This means that only the targets metadata file needs to be signed instead of each individual artifact.

 The TUF model combines key distribution with revocation through the use of delegations.
-The user verifies delegations through the root role on every update, and so receives the most up-to-date list of trusted keys, as well as which keys should be used for each piece of metadata.
+The user verifies delegations using key listed in the root metadata or a delegating targets metadata file on every update, and so receives the most up-to-date list of trusted keys, as well as which keys should be used to sign each piece of metadata.

+Root keys in TUF can be rotated in-band when they expire without a compromise.
+However, if a key is compromised, an out-of-band process using one of the above revocation techniques may be necessary.